mgtruuuu/Udacity-SFND-project-03-Track_an_Object_in_3D_Space/README.md

     ![velocity models](./images/velocity%20models.png)

 - **Q.** Run several detector/descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
-As with LiDAR, describe your observations again and also look into potential reasons.
+As with Lidar, describe your observations again and also look into potential reasons.

 - **A.** In some combination cases, camera-based TTC estimates are so poor that it cannot be relied on to get TTC values. for example, Harris/FREAK combination produces many erroneous estimates.
 On the other hand, SIFT combinations and Shi-Tomasi detectors tend to produce plausible estimates even though they take much time compared to others. (data from the file(`./table/benchmark.csv`))